 If you suspect your child has an eating disorder, it is vital that they obtain professional help speedily.

-Firstly, the earlier the disease is diagnoses and treated, the greater the chances of success.
+Firstly, the earlier the disease is diagnosed and treated, the greater the chances of success.
 Secondly, eating disorders have various long-term consequences children may have to live with for life.
 Food deprivation can damage bones and cause osteoporosis.
 It also ups the risk for cardiovascular disease, and kidney and intestinal issues.

 Finally, eating disorders can affect a child’s mental health, changing the way they think, feel and behave.The good news is that once weight gain (in the case of anorexia nervosa) is achieved and normal eating processes are restored, long-term effects can be avoided.